 Castration can take place at any age, providing that both testicles have dropped into the scrotum.
 If only one testicle has descended this is known as a rig, it will require a general anaesthetic and possibly a prolonged surgery to remove the retained testicle.

-Castration of stallions (3 years and over), Miniatures, Shetlands and Donkeys are best performed at our clinic; please ask one our vets for further details.
+We require any stallions (3 years and over), Miniatures, Shetlands and Donkeys to be brought to the clinic for castration; please ask one our vets for further details.

-This would apply if your colt is under 3 years old.
+This would apply if your horse is under 3 years old (colt).

 Most colts can be castrated whilst standing under sedation with the use of local anaesthetic and a tool called an ‘emasculator’.